microsoft/vsts-wikiTools/README.md

 ## Source code
 Repository for the documentation - https://github.com/Microsoft/vsts-wikiTools

-MigrateToVSTSWiki.EXE - <Update the path here>
+MigrateToVSTSWiki.EXE - **Update the path here**

 ## Feedback
 For bugs, questions and discussions please use the [GitHub Issues](https://github.com/Microsoft/vsts-wikiTools/issues).

+Want to learn more about the new and exciting features of VSTS Wiki.
+Visit [this blog post - coming soon](comingsoon) for more details.

 ## Contributing
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.